gregology/gregology.github.io/codex.md

 - We share the universe with other intelligent life
 - There are intelligent collective consciousnesses that we do not understand
-- I have no cosmic significance, other than that the cosmos is significant and I am part of it
+- Humans have no cosmic significance, other than that the cosmos is significant and humans are part of it

 ## Perceptions